-This Court should reverse the Allegheny County Court of Common Pleas, as the provisions of the Election Code are clear that mail-in ballots must be both signed and dated by the elector.
-The provisions setting forth this requirement should be construed as mandatory and any ballots that do not meet this requirement, like the Disputed Ballots, should be deemed invalid.
+Because this case presents an issue of immediate public importance and election results must be certified within a matter of days, this Court should exercise extraordinary jurisdiction.
+Upon doing so, this Court should reverse the Allegheny County Court of Common Pleas, as the provisions of the Election Code are clear that mail-in ballots must be both signed and dated by the elector.
+The provisions setting forth this requirement should be construed as mandatory and any ballots that do not meet this requirement should be deemed invalid.
+Accordingly, this Court should reverse the Court of Common Pleas of Allegheny County.
 Respectfully submitted,

-Dated: November 19, 2020
+Dated: November 18, 2020

-/s/ Matthew H. Haverstick Matthew H. Haverstick (No. 85072) Joshua J. Voss (No. 306853) Shohin H. Vance (No. 323551) Samantha G. Zimmer (No. 325650) KLEINBARD LLC Three Logan Square 1717 Arch Street, 5th Floor Philadelphia, PA 19103 Ph: (215) 568-2000 Fax: (215) 568-0140 Eml: mhaverstick@kleinbard.com jvoss@kleinbard.com svance@kleinbard.com szimmer@kleinbard.com Attorneys for Nicole Ziccarelli
+/s/ Matthew H. Haverstick Matthew H. Haverstick (No. 85072) Joshua J. Voss (No. 306853) Shohin H. Vance (No. 323551) Samantha G. Zimmer (No. 325650) KLEINBARD LLC Three Logan Square 1717 Arch Street, 5th Floor Philadelphia, PA 19103 Ph: (215) 568-2000 Fax: (215) 568-0140 Eml: mhaverstick@kleinbard.com jvoss@kleinbard.com svance@kleinbard.com

+Attorneys for Nicole Ziccarelli